Monday, August 21, 2023

 Should I have given up?
 Don’t know, don’t care.
 My goal/ my freedom was and always will be – write what I want to write and write my way.
 And if that meant only a few people would ever read the stories I wrote, so be it.

-My advice to every new writer, before you send out your first query letter is, talk a walk and think what you are willing to give up.
+My advice to every new writer, before you send out your first query letter is, take a walk and think what you are willing to give up.
 And then, decide what is the right path for you.

 I truly respect the people who got through the golden door to fame and fortune.
 I spent many late nights reading their books and for that I am grateful.
 They inspired me to write my own.